 To access your Utility Bill Click Here

-In the search bar, enter your NEW account number, and on the next screen, double click on your account.
+Search Utility Billing by Account Number - In the search bar, enter your account number, and on the next screen, double click on your account.
 You will see your billing history, payment history, water usage history and be able to reprint your Utility Bills.
 You can also make a One-Time payment through this page by clicking “Pay Now”.
 This will direct you to the payment screen, at which you can choose to “Pay Now” to make a One-Time payment or “Register” to take advantage of our online billing features.